-You’ve worked hard by planning for your success.
-Estate Planning is not just about creating a Will, it’s a plan to manage your wealth and assets in such a way to accomplish your goals and wishes once you’re unable to do so.
+You have worked hard by planning for your success, let us help you preserve your legacy.
+Estate Planning is not just about creating a Will, it is a plan to manage your wealth and assets in such a way to accomplish your goals and wishes once you’re unable to do so.

 In preparing your Estate Plan, I engage in a comprehensive approach.
 I get to know you and your family, I look into your assets and discuss with you your goals and wishes.
 Only after identifying what is most important to you am I able to construct a plan to care for those individuals or goals.
 I then work with you to draft the necessary documents to ensure that your goals and wishes are carried out.

 An effective Estate Plan gives you piece of mind that your property and your loved ones are taken care of regardless of what may happen to you.
 Without an Estate Plan there may be uncertainty as to your wishes.
 Such uncertainty often creates conflict between your loved ones and causes costly, unnecessary delays.

 - Power of Attorney a/k/a Durable Power of Attorney a/k/a Financial Power of Attorney

 - Advanced Directive and DNR

 - Health Care Power of Attorney

 - Trusts – for example: Revocable Trust a/k/a Life Trust, Irrevocable Trust

 - HIPAA Authorization